Event Information for Band MembersClick the event name for information on staging time and location, uniform of the day, maps, etc.

 Besides our annual "big road trip", we make a conscious effort to broaden our reach in regional events.
 This will certainly include day trips, but we'd also love to add one or two "mini-trips" each year if the band can support it.
 In general, we'd try to space mini-trips so that they don't fall right on top of a major trip (i.e., we'll try to create "breathing room" between trips as much as we can.)
 A mini-trip would typically be closer to home, include a 1-2 night hotel stay, and have lower cost.
 Examples of mini-trips that we've done include the Autumn Leaf Festival in Leavenworth (WA), Wenatchee Appleblossom Festival, Pendleton Round-Up, Medford Pear Blossom Festival, White Rock (BC) Sea Festival, and Rogers Santa Claus Parade (Vancouver, BC).

-In October 2018 the TBGO Board unveiled a new multi-year travel plan at the annual TBGO Birthday Party, including both regional and major national/international trips through 2024.
+In March 2023 the TBGO Board unveiled a new multi-year travel plan at a Zoom meeting, including both regional and major national/international trips through 2028.
+Here are several options for viewing the plan.

 Many of you have worked with Tom Higham, who handles TBGO's overnight travel (and personal travel for many of us).